ctb/titus-blog/src/2016-using-zenodo-to-archive-github.rst

 available in a version controlled repository is far superior.
-This is (hopefully :) the place where the code and data is actually being used by the original researchers, so having it kept in that format lowers barriers to reuse.
+This is (hopefully :) the place where the code and data is actually being used by the original researchers, so having it kept in that format can only lower barriers to reuse.

-And, more importantly, getting a DOI for code and data means that people can be more granular in their citation and reference sections - they can cite the specific software they're referencing, they can point at specific versions, and they can indicate exactly which data
+And, just as importantly, getting a DOI for code and data means that people can be more granular in their citation and reference sections - they can cite the specific software they're referencing, they can point at specific versions, and they can indicate exactly which data